tylerlittlefield/catfacts/README.md

     which in turn broke a different app that depended on the CRAN version.

   - **Solution:** Use `renv` to control project specific dependencies.

-I have never actually run into the problem I described but the thought of project specific dependencies makes me happy and less nervous about things breaking.
+Note: I have never actually run into the problem I described but the thought of project specific dependencies makes me happy and less nervous about things breaking.

 ## Testing with `expect_` functions from `testthat`